Skip to Content

 Generally, the best cities for environmental jobs (and with the highest demand) are:

 • New York City: New York actually has a zero waste plan in place with a goal to send zero to landfill by 2030.
-It’s also the most populated city in the U.S. so there’s bound to be a progressive growing demand for green jobs like energy and environmental engineers.
+It’s also the most populated city in the U.S., so there’s bound to be a progressive growing demand for green jobs like energy and environmental engineers.

 • Houston: Texas continues to see an increase in the demand for sustainable jobs.
 Careers like environmental engineers, environmental specialists, and scientists are on the rise in the Houston area.

-what environmental job makes the most money?
+which careers in environmental science make the most money?

 The environmentalist job that makes the most money would probably be an environmental lawyer, as they can make around $129,000 a year.
 However, other jobs like solar energy consultant, depending on location, demand, and expertise, can earn around the same figures.